no785621/First_Android_Game_SubHunter/README.md

 position of the sub.
 As you find the sub , a BOOM word reflects on the screen .

 Starting my journey into the world of android ...
+You can also add some screenshots here as follows :